Sahara Desert

 Bahariya Oasis

-A tour of the Bahariya Oasis is a great opportunity to see a lot of Egypt’s the Western Desert.
-Visit a current archaeological excavation, travel to scenic beauty, and take in several other attractions of the Bahariya Oasis in the Sahara, a region where dinosaurs once roamed and a steamy mangrove forest once flourished.
+A tour of the Bahariya Oasis is a great opportunity to see much of Egypt’s Western Desert.
+Visit a current archaeological excavation, travel to scenic beauty, and take in several other attractions of the Bahariya Oasis in the Sahara.
+In this region, dinosaurs once roamed, and a steamy mangrove forest once flourished.

 Fayoum Oasis